 Figure 2.
-Dynamic feature regularities. (a) $\tau$ vs. $T_c$ . (b) $L_d$ vs. $T_c$ . (c) $L_d$ vs. $\tau$ .
+Dynamic feature regularities. (a) T_c vs. τ . (b) T_c vs. T{ds} . (c) τ vs. T{ds} .
 Linear prototypes with $\pm 5\sigma$ are shown.

-- Swing-Stance Ratio: τ.
-Our second feature is the ratio of swing and stance times of a leg.
-The swing time is approximated by the temporal interval of the backto-front translation of the leg, and is determined by calculating the time difference between a minimal peak and the subsequent maximal peak in the corresponding foot's x-trajectory.
-Similarly, the stance time is approximated by the front-to-back interval of the leg, and corresponds to the time difference between a maximal peak and the subsequent minimal peak in the x-trajectory.
-The ratio of swing-to-stance increases as a person walks faster. - Double-support Time: $L_d$ .
-Our next feature approximates the time that both feet together are in the stance phase (double-support), and is measured by the time difference from when one leg begins its stance (onset of return time in leg 1) to when the other leg starts its swing (onset of moving forward in leg 2).
+• Double Support Time: T{ds} .
+Our next feature approximates the time that both feet are in the stance phase (double support), and is measured by the time difference from when one leg begins its return (onset of stance time in leg 1) to when the other leg starts moving forward (onset of swing time in leg 2).
 The double support time is determined by the temporal difference between a minimal peak in one foot's x-trajectory and the nearest maximal peak in the other foot's x-trajectory.
-As a person walks faster, the double-support interval becomes increasingly smaller.
+The double support interval approaches zero as a person walks faster.